stepansnigirev/workshop_advbitcoin/2_tweaking_specter/01_schnorr/README.md

 w.getbalances()
 ```

 We need to import the addresses to the wallet. importmulti either takes a descriptor or individual addresses.
-Let's do it with that individual address:
+As taproot-descriptors are not supported (yet) by [core](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md#reference), let's do it with that individual address:

 ```
 args = [
             {
-		"scriptPubKey":{"address":"sb1px8kuk9k06ru9nqzj77eg0vrsg7s3ccyk0s08avp90cp92ffemxzq2nee8y" },
+		"scriptPubKey":{"address":"yourAddressHere" },

                 "timestamp": "now",
                 "watchonly": True,